 Although past performance is no guarantee of future results, historical returns can provide reasonable expectations about the growth of an investment over time.

-One of the more reliable gauges of future performance is the average annual return over the past 15 years.
-Short-term performance varies widely, and even looking at the past 10 years may not capture the full picture.
+One of the more reliable gauges of future performance is the average annual return over a past 15-year period.
+Short-term performance can vary widely, so even looking at a past 10-year period may not capture the full picture for you.

 Choose a Benchmark

 Since there are many different types of mutual funds, it's best to make apples-to-apples comparisons with a suitable benchmark.
-For example, to measure a large-cap stock mutual fund, you can use the S&P 500, which reflects 500 of the largest U.S. companies.
+For example, to measure a large-cap stock mutual fund, you can use the S&P 500 as a benchmark because it reflects 500 of the largest U.S. companies.

 Since there are so many different types of mutual funds, and there's no way to track the entire universe, it's best to look at categories.

-Mutual funds invest primarily in stocks, bonds or cash (or some combination).
+Mutual funds invest primarily in stocks, bonds, or cash (or some combination).
 Within each asset class, there are multiple categories.
-For instance, stock funds can be organized by market capitalization (large-cap, mid-cap, etc.), by country or region, or by business sector, such as healthcare or technology.
+For instance, stock funds can be organized by market capitalization (large-cap, mid-cap, small-cap), by country or region, or by business sector, such as health care or technology.

-Here are the average mutual fund returns for seven major categories used by Morningstar, Inc. The figures represent the average for all mutual funds, including index funds, within the respective category.
-The 3-,5-, 10-, and 15-year figures represent the average annual return over given time periods.
-The last row is the mean of the seven major categories.
+Below are the average mutual fund returns for seven major categories used by Morningstar, Inc. The figures represent the average for all mutual funds, including index funds, within the respective category.
+The three-, five-, 10-, and 15-year figures represent the average annual return over given time periods.
+The last row is the mean average of the seven major categories.